 Redwall is confusing on this issue.
 The heroes are mostly mice and other herbivores and for the most part the villains are mouse predators.
 The confusion sets in when it turns out that some predators are also found among the heroes.
 In one book, the mice fight an army of ravens by teaming up with an owl and a hawk.

 The series is inconsistent on vermin's eating habits: in the first book, villainous rat Cluny regards two young rabbits with hunger, and later his horde seem eager to devour a family of dormice.
 In Salamandastron a band of fox bandits hanker for "roasted dormouse — ages since I tasted that."
 However, in most other books vermin seem horrified when the concept of eating other mammals is suggested.
 In Rakkety Tam, a horde of vermin make a habit of eating their enemies, and this is described as cannibalism and seen as particularly monstrous, indicating that this isn't normal vermin behaviour.
 The first book also has the cat Julian Gingivere express disgust at eating mice, and it being implied to be an odd idiosyncrasy.
 Yet when we see his wildcat ancestors in the second book, they don't eat mice either, despite being mostly evil.

 The good guys never eat birds or eggs, but most vermin do – though it is not generally portrayed as being as horrific as eating mammals.
 Small birds (larger birds are nearly always shown as intelligent) seem to vary between being shown as similar to fish and as intelligent characters.

 Folgrim the otternote Despite being entirely carnivorous in real life, and close relatives of weasels, which are vermin, otters (and badgers) are good guys. in The Legend of Luke, having been tortured by vermin, has a habit of hunting and eating rats; we see him kill one by tearing out its throat.
-However this is probably less Carnivore Confusion than just that Folgrim is Axe Crazy.
+However this is probably less Carnivore Confusion than just that Folgrim is Ax-Crazy.

 In John Dies at the End, the two main characters are able to see ghosts.
 While explaining the source of this ability and its ramifications to a client and prospective love interest, John mentions a hamburger that mooed when he ate it.
 His business partner and longtime friend, David, silently recalls how it didn't moo, but scream: